TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 [Museum Island](http://www.visitberlin.de/en/spot/museum-island) - on the northern tip of Spree Island and home to five major museums.
 Most interesting seems to be Pergamonmuseum.

 The roof of [The Reichstag](http://www.timeout.com/berlin/en/attractions/reichstag) (home of the German parliment) which gives impressive views over Berlin.
-Can get an audio tour which explains the important bits of the skyline.
+There's an audio tour which explains the important bits of the skyline.
 Free to go up but have to [book in advance](http://www.bundestag.de/htdocs_e/visits/kuppel/kupp/245686).

-[Walk The Berlin Wall](http://www.timeout.com/berlin/en/attractions-and-museums/walk-the-wall-with-time-out-berlin) Timeout guide covers both the parts which remain, the related artwork and the grafiti.
+[Walk The Berlin Wall](http://www.timeout.com/berlin/en/attractions-and-museums/walk-the-wall-with-time-out-berlin) Timeout guide covers both the parts which remain, the related artwork and grafiti.

 ## Working and Startups